 The Purpose of Traditions

 Military traditions are more than rituals; they serve as threads weaving together the fabric of camaraderie, honor, and history within the armed forces.
-Understanding their origins provides a deeper appreciation for the cultural backbone of military life.
+Understanding their origins provides deeper appreciation for the cultural backbone of military life.

 Traditions Are Traditional